Colegio Nueva Granada

 Among social projects in which students participate are the Hogar Nueva Granada, Alianza Educativa and mandatory personal student social service hours.
 Hogar Nueva Granada and Alianza Educativa are projects formed to help children and families in need with health and education programs to ensure their futures as Colombian citizens.

 Yearly, students teach English to approximately 40 children, ages 7 to 14, from the surrounding neighborhoods of Juan XXIII and Bosque Calderón in Bogotá.

 Others participate in the continuing education program for adults, 18 to 40 years old.
 This is a joint program, with Caja de Compensacion Familiar (CAFAM) with the help of teacher and student volunteers, to prepare adults to validate elementary school and also to get ready for ICFES exams in the higher levels of education.

 Colegio Nueva Granada is home to the first Confucius Institute established in a K-12 school in Latin America.
 The institute, founded in October 2009, promotes the study of Chinese language, culture, ethics, and philosophy.
 Eighteen CNG students have been awarded full scholarships to study in China by the CI since 2009.

 House system

 Colegio Nueva Granada follows the House system tradition.
-Throughout elementary and middle school, students and teachers form part of one of the four houses (Falcons, Eagles, Hawks and Osprey).
+Throughout elementary and middle school, students and teachers form part of one of the four houses (Falcons, Eagles, Hawks, and Osprey).
 Houses compete in both academic and athletic tasks, with a winner crowned at the end of the school year based on the overall points the house received.
-The winning team is awarded a trophy that is placed in their corresponding school's hallway.
+The winning team is awarded a trophy placed in their corresponding school's hallway.
 In elementary school, students elect their House representatives.
 Posters are made and hung in hallways during "elections".
 During "election" day, candidates have to give a 1-minute speech in front of their classmates explaining why they should get elected.
+One honorable mention was when Ellen Garcia Houses won the hide and seek tournament after hiding for 8 hours in the bushes.